What Corn scales

 Where Corn sits in the market

 Corn carries no fixed maximum supply; issuance follows a programmatic schedule rather than a hard cap.
-The token is roughly -69% under its record of $0.1331 — a meaningful but not catastrophic drawdown.
-Measured from its all-time low of $0.0180, CORN is up +133%.
+CORN remains -82% beneath its all-time high of $0.1331, the kind of gap that historically takes a full cycle or a fresh catalyst to close.
+Measured from its all-time low of $0.0180, CORN is up +32%.

 What the price history shows